| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 line open, if snow continues to accumulate, a railway will need to call

+on more powerful equipment to clear the tracks.
 ABOVE: In the heavy snows near Donner Pass, Jordan Spreaders and rotary

 plows work in tandem to keep the double-track lines clear.
 On February